 - When drivers consume alcohol, drugs, or a combination of alcohol and drugs causes the impairment of their mental or physical faculties

 DWI normally applies to drivers who are age 21 and over.
 Tex.
 Alc.
 Bev.
 Code § 106.041 establishes a separate offense for individuals who are under the age of 21.
 For those drivers, there is no evidence of impairment or minimum BAC level required.
-These drivers are subject to a zero-tolerance offense; any trace of alcohol in their systems can lead to driving under the influence (DUI) charges.
+These drivers are subject to a zero-tolerance offense and any trace of alcohol in their systems can lead to driving under the influence (DUI) charges.

 Frisco DWI Penalties

 The penalties for DWI can vary considerably based on any previous DWI convictions the accused has.
 There also are certain other circumstances that aggravate the offense or make it more serious in terms of potential penalties.
 A conviction for any DWI offense can have serious consequences, however, so consulting a Frisco DWI lawyer in this situation may be wise.